Computer Repair & Upgrades

 <div class=

 SATA SSD & NVME SSDs: Every desktop computer and laptop computer either has a Hard Disk Drive or an SSD of some type.
-Upgrading to one of the faster SSD options will make your "old" Mac or PC like new again.
+Upgrading to one of the faster SSD options will make your "old" Mac or PC like new again assuming it isn't a 2017 or newer Mac.

 WiFi and Ethernet Repairs & Upgrades: WiFi is the signal that carries our bits and bytes out into the ether and connects us with jobs, school and needed services.
 There are new faster and more effective and reliable options like Mesh WiFi routers to extend your WiFi and Ethernet to all rooms in your home or business.
 Give me a call and I can get your network running faster and more reliably.